ifvictr/create-discord-server/README.md

 #### `emojis` (`array`)

+Each value needs to be an object following the below structure:

 - `image` (`string`): Filepath of the emoji
 - `name` (`string`): Name of the emoji
 - `reason` (`string`): Why this emoji exists